camilohenaoalvarez/weather-api/README.md

 # weather-api

-Use this api to get weather information for most of the cities around the world
+Use this api project to get weather information for most of the cities around the world

 ## Dependencies